Oh deer, oh deer, oh deer…

 Continue reading “Fallow deer population in Sussex”

 I had a wonderful view of a Muntjac Deer on the way home this evening.
 The little chap – no bigger than a hare – was standing by the side of Bepton Road a mile south of Midhurst, so I pulled up to take a good look.
-He didn’t appear to be even slightly bothered by me, and wandered leisurely across the road into the bushes on the other side.
-They’re quite common around us – and more often heard rather than seen.

 A perfect Tuesday evening for a walk on the Downs.
 Warm breeze, sunset, great views… and three friendly badgers who were just as curious about us as we were about them.